stoicaviator/arch_metapackage_guide/README.md

 Doesn't get any easier than that.
 Even file-sharing would take longer to configure.
 To check it's working, I create a simple page with `echo stoicaviator > /srv/http/index.html` and then fire up a browser and go to `127.0.0.1` and am greated by "stoicaviator".
 I usually make sure I can access that page from other computers on my network using either the computer name or ip address.
 I personally have a DNS server, and I've set it up so that `http://repo.stoicaviator.com` points here.
 You can always just stick something in your hosts file to make this work, but this is basic networking so I'll leave that to you to figure out.
 In any case, once you are able to access your newly-minted `index.html` from your network, we can move on to making this work with a repo.

 #### Hosted Repo Creation
 Much like how we created our local repo, we need to start by creating a directory.
 In this case though, I'm going to put the directory under the webroot, more specifically at `/srv/http/stoicaviator` and I'm going to name my repo `stoicaviator`.
 Now is where thins get a little complicated because permissions become a bit of an issue.
 The problem here is that we want our user to be able to add things to the repo, but we also want the webserver to be able to access the databse and the package files in the repo to serve them out.
 I find this works best by making my user the owner of the directory and files, with the webserver having group ownership and read permissions.
-I also use the setgid bit though it isn't 100% flawless.
-We'll work around it later.
+I also use the setgid bit so the group is always set automatically.
 ```bash
 % sudo install -dm2750 /srv/http/stoicaviator -o $USER -g http
 % repo-add /srv/http/stoicaviator/stoicaviator.db.tar